beluganos/netconf/doc/install-guide.md

 PROXY=http://192.168.1.100:8080
 ```

-### Change netopeer2/sysrepo settings
+### Change netopeer2/sysrepo build options

-Changing building settings of netopeer2/sysrepo is recommended.
+Changing building option of netopeer2/sysrepo is recommended.
 If you did not change this settings, you cannot use systemctl commands to start netopeer2/sysrepo.

 ```
 $ vi etc/sysrepo/sr_install.sh